-More and more people are turning to store bought or homemade coconut flour these days as a low carb alternative to grain based flours.
-Coconut flour is disaccharride free and, as such, an acceptable flour for baking when one is following the GAPS or SCD diets.
+More and more people are turning to store bought or homemade coconut flour these days.
+It is a delicious low carb alternative to grain based flours.
+Coconut flour is a disaccharride free food.
+As such, it is an acceptable flour for baking when one is following the GAPS, AIP or SCD healing diets too.

-Making homemade coconut flour is extremely easy to do and so worth the minimal effort as buying it at the store is rather expensive.
-A small one pound bag at my healthfood store costs about $6 and you can go through one of these rather quickly if you use it a lot as we do in our home.
+Learning how to make homemade coconut flour is extremely easy to do and worth the effort.
+Buying it at the store is pricey.
+A small one pound bag at my healthfood store costs about $6.
+You can go through one of these quickly if you use it a lot.

 Sarah, The Healthy Home Economist

 Subscribe today and gain access to my exclusive & FREE weekly newsletter packed with the latest health news, Real Food recipes, video how-to's, special discounts and much more!